 New Hampshire Sea Grant

 Since its inception, New Hampshire Sea Grant has worked to fulfill the Sea Grant mission in its state and region.
-Originally, it was a component of the Maine/NH Sea Grant College Program, an entity that combined the resources of the major universities of both states to address marine problems, issues and opportunities.
+Originally designated in 1980, it was a component of the Maine/NH Sea Grant College Program, an entity that combined the resources of the major universities of both states to address marine problems, issues and opportunities.

 In October 2000, Maine and NH Sea Grant separated, creating two fully distinct programs.
 Growth in the marine research communities and funding at both universities allowed for this development.
-As a separate program, NH Sea Grant has been able to focus its efforts on the unique needs and opportunities found within the Granite State.
+Since officially achieving college status in 2003, NH Sea Grant has been able to focus its efforts on the unique needs and opportunities found within the Granite State.